TyroneKong/Go-Money/README.md

 docker-compose up --build

 ```
+BACK:

-I decided to use Gorm to connect to the db and query, since 1.22 and the change to the native http package in the way you define routes, I decided to use this instead of chi or fibre. golang-jwt was used for authentication.
+I decided to use Gorm to query the db and the standard http package to set up routes.
+JWT and bcrypt for authentication.

-On the front, used react hook form, zod, axios, tanstack query/table, tailwind and shadcn.
+FRONT:
+I decided to use Axios, Tanstack Query, Tanstack Table, Zod, React Hook Form, ShadCN and Tailwind.

 This is still a work in progress...